autodl-community/autodl-irssi/README.md

 # autodl-irssi-community

 [autodl-irssi-community](https://github.com/autodl-community/autodl-irssi) is a fork of the original [autodl-irssi](http://sourceforge.net/projects/autodl-irssi/).
 It is licensed under the [Mozilla Public License 1.1](https://www.mozilla.org/MPL/1.1/)

+See [CHANGELOG.md](https://github.com/autodl-community/autodl-irssi/blob/master/CHANGELOG.md) for a history of the project.

 ## Getting Started